MichelleHeinrich/GodotWebviewPluginForAndroid/README.md

 Possible use case:
 - want to resume the url after app is minimised (Saves url as last visited when initially opened)
-- want the user to choose between multiple website (you set the default ones in the script but the labels are whatever you like)
+- want the user to choose between/from multiple website (you set the default ones in the script but the labels are whatever you like)
 - allow ability to input their own, either from the get go or alongside the option of a default, or perhaps even last visited, url.

 Known issues: